Devin Oliver: Professional career

+On August 3, 2024, Oliver signed with the Taipei Taishin Mars of the Taiwan Professional Basketball League (TPBL).
+On November 27, Taipei Taishin Mars terminated the contract relationship with Oliver.

-The Basketball Tournament (TBT) (2017–present)
+The Basketball Tournament

 In the summer of 2017, Oliver played in The Basketball Tournament on ESPN for the Broad Street Brawlers.
 He competed for the $2 million prize, and for the Brawlers, he averaged 9 rebounds per game.
-Oliver helped the Brawlers reach the second round, only then losing to Team Colorado 111-95.
+Oliver helped the Brawlers reach the second round, only then losing to Team Colorado 111–95.